kennerhartman/clearchest-macro-python/README.md

 - ```time```: suspend script execution
 - ```json```: read and write to json files
 - ```os```: used to create a ```config.json``` file and append data, if not present
+- ```re```: used to check Window titles and easily split the titles to get the value I desire to get

 # License